Introduction (Note: this section of the website is currently undergoing updating; please forgive any confusion as you read down!)

 Behavioral and Educational Interventions

-In nearly all cases, patients can benefit from education on basic genital anatomy as well as vulvar care and hygiene practices.
+In all cases, patients can benefit from education on basic genital anatomy as well as vulvar care and hygiene practices.
 Avoiding vulvar irritants including fragrances, soaps, sprays, wipes, douches, and any topical creams and ointments used to try and reduce pain or “stay fresh” and encouraging cleansing with water only or a gentle soap, can help avoid dermatitis and reduce pain and discomfort.

 Further guidance for behavioral modification can be found in the patient handouts “General Vulvar Care” and “Guidelines for sex when you are having discomfort or pain:”